rishi5565/internshala-stipend-estimator/README.md

 * Built a machine learning model with the best hyper-parameters.

-* Built a client facing API using flask from scratch and hosted the app online for anyone to use.
+* Productionized the model by building a client facing API using flask from scratch and hosted the app online for anyone to use.

 **[Link of Productionized Model](https://flaskinternshalamodel-production.up.railway.app/)**